 The report has been prepared for the benefit of the Client and no other party.
-GAA assumes no responsibility and will not be liable to any other person or organisation for or in relation to any matter dealt with or conclusions expressed in the report, or for any loss or damage suffered by any other person or organisation arising from matters dealt with or conclusions expressed in the report (including without limitation matters arising from any negligent act or omission of GAA or for any loss or damage suffered by any other party relying upon the matters dealt with or conclusions expressed in the report).
-Other parties should not rely upon the report or the accuracy or completeness of any conclusions and should make their own enquiries and obtain independent advice in relation to such matters.
+GAA assumes no responsibility and will not be liable to any other person or organisation for or in relation to any matter dealt with or conclusions expressed in the report, or for any loss or damage suffered by any other person or organisation arising from matters dealt with or conclusions expressed in the report (including without limitation matters arising from any negligent act or omission of GAA or for any loss or damage suffered by any other person dealt with or conclusions expressed in the report or the accuracy or completeness of any conclusions and should make their own enquiries and obtain independent advice in relation to such matters.